U.S. Senate in rare Saturday session on $1 trln infrastructure bill | Politics

 The U.S. Senate in a rare Saturday session worked on a bill that would spend $1 trillion on roads, rail lines and other infrastructure, as lawmakers from both parties sought to advance President Joe Biden's top legislative priority.
 The ambitious plan has the backing of Democrats and Republicans alike and has already cleared two hurdles by broad margins in the closely divided Senate.

 But so far lawmakers have not seen the final text of the bill, which includes about $550 billion in new spending and was still being written on Saturday.
-Earlier votes were for a shell bill that the actual legislation will be added to once it is complete.
+Earlier votes were for a shell bill that will incorporate the actual legislation once it is complete.
 U.S. Democratic Senate leader Chuck Schumer said on the Senate floor that the bipartisan group working on the legislation needed additional time.
-"The Senate will remain in session today so they can bring this to a conclusion," Schumer said.

-"I know all the parties want to get this right.
-As soon as their legislative text is finalized, we'll review it and then I will offer it as a substitute amendment.
-After that, we can begin voting for amendments," the top Senate Democrat added.
-After passing the $1 trillion bill, Schumer aims to push forward on a sweeping $3.5 trillion package that focuses on climate change and home care for the elderly and children.
-That faces staunch Republican opposition and some dissent among moderate Democrats.
+"The staffs are still working and say they will have the final legislative text ready tomorrow," Schumer said on Saturday night.
+"When the legislative text is ready, I will offer it as the substitute amendment and after that, we can begin voting on amendments," the top Senate Democrat said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)